 The General Aviation Revitalization Act (GARA) protects the manufacture of a non-commercial aircraft from liability lawsuits for defects on an aircraft that is 18 years old or more.
 What this means is that once an aircraft and its original component reach the age of 18 years, the manufacturer can not be held responsible for an accident—or any injuries sustained by the passengers if the aircraft crashed.
 If a problem occurs after the 18 years, it is most likely a negligent maintenance type of case.

 All aviation accidents are to be reported to the National Transportation Safety Board (NTSB).
 You can reach the NTSB Communications Center by calling (202) 314-6100.
 The NTSB will be able to provide you with some information, and can direct you to the right people to answer the questions they can’t.
-Experienced aviation attorneys can help you gather critical information in a timely fashion.
+Experienced aviation attorneys can help you gather critical information such as from aircraft insurance companies and other entities in a timely fashion.